Photo: Silvia Lopes

 I remember there was this cute Asian-fusion restaurant in Vancouver that every so often they'd have a pair of decks that you could play while people were eating.
 When I was DJing, it would start slow and then by the end everyone wasn't eating, they were all dancing.
 It was something that happened very naturally where you start getting booked.
 I also would throw my own parties in Vancouver and so it just blossomed through that, which I think is pretty common for most DJs.
 You're just a big music nerd so you just end up wanting to put that forward to a greater audience versus just in your bedroom.

-And obviously your musical vibe is pretty funk.
+And obviously your musical vibe is pretty funky.
 What are your top three or five disco/funk tracks?

 I'll pick two because those are just the ones I've been playing.
 Every summer, I find there's a handful of tracks that I just end up playing for most of my sets because A, they're what I like at that time and B, there's something that resonates during the summer.